 …..“Steve, I just got a phone call from the hospital.
 I’m sorry, but Mother passed away last night.” (is not reader-feeder)

-…..“Steve, I just got that phone call from the hospital we were both dreading.
+…..“Steve, I just got that phone call from the hospital we were both dreading all week long.
 I’m sorry, but our mother, Mary Anderson, passed away last night.” (is reader-feeder)